-This mode is used to check operation using RS232C communication software (HyperTerminal and the like) on a PC.
+This mode is used to check operation using RS232C communication software on a PC.

 All 8-bit codes (00h to FFh) can be transmitted and received as data.
 255 bytes of binary data can be input or output directly at one time.